DerGuru/The-Resonant/New Chapters/Part3/P3-03_Breathing_Room.md

 No confrontation.
 No revelation.
 Just mail to sort, dishes to wash, and twelve new forum notifications to review.

 He sat at his cluttered desk, surrounded by monitors and coffee cups, and began documenting everything that had happened.
-Not in files Malvek could access—those were sanitized, official, boring.
+Not in files Malvek could accessâ€”those were sanitized, official, boring.

 But in encrypted backups.
 Hidden archives.
 Paper notes stored in waterproof containers.